 The Public Assistance program works with state and local officials to rebuild government buildings, roads and bridges, schools, water and sewer plans, recreational facilities owned by government agencies, some facilities owned by nonprofit agencies and other publicly owned facilities.
 FEMA and the State can set aside money to bring each project back to its pre-disaster function and capacity.
 In order for the process to be successful, federal, state and local partners coordinate to draw up project plans, fund the projects and oversee their completion.

-Public Assistance Briefing 2
+State Public Assistance Program

 A Debris Management Plan Template is now available for use by any jurisdiction.
 For more information, click here.